 Important Notice - During July and August 2014 there will be no meditation sessions offered at the Dalhousie Multifaith Centre.
-Our regular schedule (see schedule web page) will resume in September.
+Our regular schedule (see schedule web page) will resume on September 7, 2014.

 Zen practice has a long and wonderful history extending back over 2500 years.
 If you are looking for a place to practice Zazen and enhance Zen training please note that the Atlantic Soto Zen Center in central Halifax, Nova Scotia offers a range of Zen practice opportunities every Sunday morning from 9:00 a.m. until 11:00 a.m., (Please see SCHEDULE page for details).
 Everyone is welcome to take part in any one or all parts of our Sunday service.
 Our Sunday morning services are presently held at the Dalhousie Multifaith Centre, 1321 Edward Street (corner of Edward St. and University Avenue).
 (Google Maps Link)